horagong/CarND-MPC-Project/README.md

  ```
 And then polynomial fitting of 3rd order is used for the waypoints.

-In the simulator, a positive value of delta implies a right turn and a negative value implies a left turn and the values is in between [-1, 1].
+In the simulator, a positive value of delta implies a right turn and a negative value implies a left turn.
+The values is in between [-1, 1].
 I used a negative sign of delta in the model and the value in between [-deg2rad(25), deg2rad(25)].
 So I changed it before sending the value back.
 ```
 delta = -pred_vars[0]/deg2rad(25);
 ```